 - Do you think men and women view technological devices differently?

-Answering any of these questions give you a chance to show off your technology vocabulary.
-You can practice that in the PPT below.
+Answering any of these questions gives you a chance to show off your technology vocabulary, which we shall look at in the next section.

 Technology in IELTS Writing